joewing/memsim/README.md

  - *hash*: A benchmark to generate random 4-byte memory accesses.
  - *heap*: A benchmark to perform random insertions and deletions of 4-byte items in a full binary heap.
+ - *mm*: A benchmark to simulate matrix-matrix multiplication on 4-byte values.
  - *stride*: A benchmark to perform strided 4-byte memory accesses.
  - *trace*: A benchmark to execute a memory access trace.